State Patrol Employees Pension Plan

 - Retirement is mandatory at age 60.

-- Tier One members contribute 16% of compensation.
-Tier Two members contribute 17%.
+- Both Tier One and Tier Two members contribute 10% of monthly compensation.

 - Besides normal benefits, the law provides disability and survivor benefits.